Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 - Install **Linux Mint** as the OS for the new virtual machine (VMWare).

 ## Post Installation Tasks
-- Update the system using `apt` instead of `yum`.
-The rest of the process is the same.
+- Update the system using `apt`.
 - Use `apt` to install `Chromium`.
 You may need to use Google to accomplish this.

 ## Submission

 Submit the following screenshots on BlackBoard that show you've completed the work.

-### Centos VM
+### Debian VM
-- Centos VM installed
+- Debian VM installed
 - Output of the hostname command
 - Cinnamon desktop installed and in use
-- SELinux disabled
+- IPTables service running and enabled
-- IPTables service runnign and enabled
+- Chromium installed

 ### Linux Mint VM
 - Linux Mint VM installed